PT By State Series

 In Idaho, the average income for personal trainers is $58,967 per year.

-It is lower than the national average, which makes it important to consider if Idaho is worth it after all.
+It is lower than the national average, making it important to consider if Idaho is worth it.

 Make sure to check out the full guide on personal trainer salary.